 Although the titles in this series include the word “Dummies”, these books don’t speak down to readers or assume they are absolutely “clueless”.

-Instead, they present the material in a clear, easily-to-understand way so that anyone can learn what they need to learn about the topic as quickly and easily as possible, even if the reader does happen to be “clueless” about the topic (I’m usually fairly clueless myself when I set out to learn something new).
+Instead, they present the material in a clear, easily-to-understand way so that anyone can learn what they need to learn about the topic as quickly and easily as possible, even if the reader does happen to be “clueless” about the topic.

 In my opinion, author Andy Rathbone does an exceptional job at teaching every topic he has ever written about, and “Windows 10 For Dummies” is just as good as his previous works.
 It isn’t perfect (no book is), but in my opinion it’s the best book on Windows 10 out there for the average computer user.